Skip to main content

-Every soldier carries stories.
-Our bodies are living breathing records of what happened to us during our time in uniform, and the meaning we gave to those events.
+Our bodies are living, breathing records of what happened to us during our time in uniform, and the meaning we gave those events.

-In my experience, two things determine whether or not these stories become a constant source of stress:
+In my experience, two things decide whether these stories stay stuck in us and keep causing stress:

-- Does the story make sense?
-Or is it still confusing, chaotic, or too overwhelming to fully understand?
+1. Does the story make sense?
+Or is it still confusing, chaotic, or too intense to even think about?

-- Does our brain believe we could survive a similar situation today?
-Or is it unsure of how well we'd handle it?
+2. Does our nervous system feel confident we could handle a similar situation today?
+Or is it still worried we’d be overwhelmed?

-When past life experiences don’t make sense, or leave our nervous system worried about what would happen if they were repeated, the memories of those events can haunt us.
+When past experiences don’t make sense, or leave our nervous system uncertain about what would happen if they were repeated, these memories can haunt us.

-This happens because part of our brain is only focused on our survival.
-This “survival" part of our brain keeps a record of every intense, overwhelming, or dangerous moment we’ve gone through.
-It uses that information to prepare for “next time”.
+That's because part of our brain—the survival-focused “lizard brain”—keeps a record of every overwhelming or dangerous experience we’ve faced.
+It uses that information to prepare us for “next time”.

-After we've gone through a dangerous experience it's like our survival brain is trying to answer three questions:
+After we've gone through a dangerous experience, it's like our survival brain is trying to answer two questions:

-- What can I do to prevent that from happening again—or be more prepared next time?
+• What can I do to prevent that from happening again, or be better prepared next time?

-Until those questions are answered, this part of our brain stays hyper alert, worrying that we could end up in the same type of situation and not survive it.
+Until those questions are answered, that part of our brain stays on high alert, worrying it could all happen again.

 It doesn’t matter if the threat came from combat, sexual assault, public shame, moral injury, or childhood abuse.
 Our survival brain keeps track of it all.

-This part of our brain won’t let go of the past because it’s trying to protect us.
-Its job is to keep us safe, and it won’t stop worrying until it understands what happened and believes we are capable of facing a similar situation successfully.
+Our survival brain holds on to the past because it’s trying to protect us.
+It won’t stop worrying until it understands what happened and believes we are capable of facing a similar situation successfully.

 In this chapter, our focus is on helping our nervous system understand what happened.

-We’re going to write the first draft of an unhonored story from our time in service—a story that got left behind.
+To do that, we'll write the first draft of a story that got left behind.

 Embodied Redemptive Storytelling